 Where to Stay in the Outer Banks

-We worked with Carolina Designs on this trip and stayed in THE BEST location!
+We worked with Carolina Designs on our first trip and stayed in THE BEST location!
 We were on the beach next to Jennette's Pier and centrally located for just about anything we wanted to do.
 We had 2 families (7 kids + 4 adults) in one house and I swear we could have fit 2 more families easily.
 Our house was right on the beach complete with pool, hot tub and HUGE windows that looked out over the ocean.
 We can't say enough about how much we loved this house!

 Here's the listing for Summer Oasis!